bma8018/NetSecLab3/Choice Enumeration Tool/README.txt

-Service_Scanner.bat is a script that takes the input from file 'machines.txt', finds the version of the OS that is running, given that the RPS service is running, and outputs it to 'system_info.txt'
+Service_Scanner.bat is a script that takes the input from file 'machines.txt', finds the version of the OS that is running, given that the RPC service is running, and outputs it to 'system_info.txt'

 The input file, 'machines.txt', needs each hostname to be on its own individual line.